LABMATT/DownloadManager/readme.txt

 INFO FACT SHEET FOR DOWNLOAD MANGER BY LABMATT (MATTHEW LEWINGTON)

-// DLID is the download ID for the file.
-It will get looked for and is what link is sent back.
+// DLID = download ID for the file.
-// EXAMPLE LINK WOULD BE
+EXAMPLE:
 https://download.labmatt.space/?dlid=1&auto=0
 THIS BREAKS DOWN TO: //https://HOST NAME/?dlid= A NUBMER FROM 0 to 65535 &auto= 0 or 1 for auto download on page open